Cyber insurance

 What is Cyber insurance?

-Cyber insurance (sometimes called “cyber risk insurance” or “cyber liability insurance”) helps businesses recover from financial losses following cyberattacks and data breaches.
-Think of it as a safety net for the digital age.
+Cyber liability insurance (also called cyber risk insurance) helps businesses recover from financial losses or reputational damage following cyberattacks and data breaches.
+You can think of cyber insurance as a safety net that protects your business in the worst-case scenario.

 Person on a computer